TheSmallBoat/cabinet/README.md

 # cabinet
-A tree-style topics microservice build on the peer-mesh network.
+A tree-structure topics-manager microservice build on the peer-mesh network.